EBI-Metagenomics/kegg-pathways-completeness-tool/README.md

 _graphs:_

 In order to generate graphs all pathways were parsed with the NetworkX library.
-Every graph is presented in .png format in [png](kegg_pathways_completeness/graphs/png) and .dot format in [dots](kegg_pathways_completeness/graphs/dots).
-Pathway and weights of each KO can be checked easily with the .png image.
+The graph for every module is shown in .png format in [png](kegg_pathways_completeness/graphs/png) and .dot format in [dots](kegg_pathways_completeness/graphs/dots).
+Pathway and weights of each KO can be easily checked with the .png image.
 Instructions on how to build graphs.pkl are [provided](kegg_pathways_completeness/graphs/README.md).

 - graphs constructed from each module (`-g`/`--graphs`) (latest [graphs.pkl](kegg_pathways_completeness%2Fgraphs%2Fgraphs.pkl))